SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - Patients may not be at home, and dense population/traffic flow might be better indicators.
        <p>So instead of solely relying on Patients X and Y, integrate data about population density and traffic flow patterns for specific days and hours.
 Using the weighted-mean of high-traffic areas or population centres during peak demand times to better predict the optimal new department location.
 Leveraging data like: mobile phone density or traffic counters (if available) and Pat_Loc_GPs to identify regions with high patient registrations.</p>

+**<h4>We will create new sites and these will New Sites will associated with Main Sites essentially acting as satellite sites.
+The departments would include a hybrid that would offer Emergency Live Saving/MIU/GP services</h4>
+  <p>Associate the eah new site created with the Site Code so that we can know which sub-department/new department created is associated with a bigger site and not acting as a separate entity.
+This ensures continuity and avoiding isolation of critical care.
+New departments are tagged as satellite or support units for a mian site.
+Eg. Main_Site_X -> Satellite_MIUs, telemedicine zones, or urgent care units.
+Devlop rules for transferring patients with esclating symptoms to the main site.
+E.g., “If symptoms are flagged critical at a satellite unit, immediate transport to Main_Site_X is initiated”.</p>**

+  <h4>Assumptions</h4>
+  <p>We will also make the assumption that the optimal site that we have found is either empty or has an available space to incorporate the new department.
+While assuming available space is practical for initial calculations, it is essential to analyze real-world constraints like land availability, building costs, and zoning laws.
+Using cost-weighted decision-making to prioritize feasible locations. we must also consider the Main Site transport feasbility.
+Ensure that transport infrastructure supports quick patient transfers between satellites and main sites.
+Factoring in the availability of an ambulance and average response times.</p>

 ### Using Weighted Mean of Data to find the Optimal Location for Creating new Departments